qinbatista/PythonServer/documentation/Mail.md

 - **friend\_request**:
 	- nonce - a one time use code to confirm friend request
 	- sender - the game name of the user who sent the request
+- **family\_request**:
+	- nonce - a one time use code to confirm family request
+	- fname - the name of the family